 So there you have it.
 Brutal honesty.
 On good days, I feel stressed—and a little sad.
 On bad days?
 I feel like I can’t cope.

 How about you?
 How has raising a child with serious food allergies affected your mental health?
+Or what about your physical health?
 Feel free to share your challenges, ups and downs, thoughts and feelings in the comments below.